DecodeGenetics/popSTR/README.md

 ## Running popSTR

+To genotype samples listed in `bamList` for all markers on `chrom` in parallel where the number of markers run by each job is equal to `markersPerJob` :

+    runPerChrom bamList reference chrom markersPerJob

+* `bamList` - Two column file listing all samples to be genotyped, first column: A sample identifier.
+Second column: Path to the bam file.
+(An index (.bai file) for all bam files must exist in the same directory)
+* `reference` - Path to a reference file the bam files in `bamList` were aligned to.

-PopSTR has three steps and one must iterate between steps 2 and 3 until convergence !or!
-(RECOMMENDED) -> use the kernel provided([Description here](#kernelization)):
+PopSTR has three steps and one must iterate between steps 2 and 3 until convergence or use the kernel provided([Description here](#kernelization)):

-Optionally `run.sh bamList reference` genotypes the samples in `bamList` for all the markers provided.
-(This is not preferable for a large number of samples unless many threads and runtime memory are available).
+If you wish to manually run each step of the process, they are described below but we recommend using the provided `runPerChrom.sh` script

 ### 1. computeReadAttributes - Find useable reads, estimate their number of repeats and compute attributes for logistic regression.